mikrono/tModLoaderWiki_kr_ko/ModWall.md

 Allows you to determine what happens when the tile at the given coordinates is killed or hit with a hammer.
 Fail determines whether the tile is mined (whether it is killed).

+### public virtual bool CanExplode(int i, int j)

+Whether or not the wall at the given coordinates can be killed by an explosion (ie. bombs).
+Returns true by default; return false to stop an explosion from destroying it.

 ### public virtual ushort GetMapOption(int i, int j)

 Allows you to choose which minimap entry the wall at the given coordinates will use.
 0 is the first entry added by AddMapEntry, 1 is the second entry, etc. Returns 0 by default.